umbraco/UmbracoDocs/12/umbraco-vendr/packages/deploy/deploying-changes.md

 ---
 description: >-
-  Learn more about the advantages of using the Vendr Deploy package with Umbraco Vendr.
+  Learn more about the advantages of using the Umbraco Commerce Deploy package with Umbraco Commerce.
 ---

 # Deploying Changes

-After installing Vendr Deploy, it will automatically serialize any changes made in the Vendr settings section to disk.
+After installing Umbraco Commerce Deploy, it will automatically serialize any changes made in the Umbraco Commerce settings section to disk.
 They will be added to the `data\revision` folder alongside Umbraco's own serialized content.

 These files should be committed to your repository.
 Umbraco Deploy will then monitor these files and automatically deploy changes between environments for you.